the-sankari/travel-buddy-team-3/README.md

 - Symfony (for backend logic)
 - Mapbox GL JS (for interactive maps)
 - OpenWeatherMap API (for weather data)
-- RestCountries (for the country name, currency)
+- RestCountries (for the country names, languages and currencies)
+- Wikipedia (for city specific information)

 ## Setup and Usage